Office of the Provost

 - The PEG award duration is one year.
 Applicants can choose either a May 16 or August 16 start date.

-- Projects involving human or vertebrate animal subjects require that the applicant apply to the University's Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC), as appropriate, on or before the PEG deadline.
+- Projects involving human or vertebrate animal subjects require that the applicant apply to, and receive approval from, the University's Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC), as appropriate, before commencing research activities.